 Alternate diaper changes with the two creams.
 First change you use the concoction in step 1, next diaper change you use the yeast cream only.

-Make sure baby gets daily baths to keep those booties super clean.
+Make sure baby gets daily baths to keep the booty super clean.

 - Letting the butt have open air time as often as you can, which is a challenge with a baby but a few minutes a few times a day can really help.